jlintz/LrGeniusAI/plugin/README.md

 - Import existing Lightroom metadata to backend
 - Retrieve generated metadata from backend
 - Apply validated values back to catalog

 ---

+### Image Culling

+- Cull similar photos from **selected photos** or the **current view**
+- Group near-duplicates and bursts using backend similarity signals
+- Rank photos into:
+  - `Picks`
+  - `Alternates`
+  - `Reject Candidates`
+  - optional `Duplicates / Near Duplicates`
+- Create a dedicated Lightroom collection set for each culling run and switch you directly to the picks collection for review

+---